awsdocs/amazon-redshift-developer-guide/doc_source/r_SVV_QUERY_STATE.md

 The SVV\_QUERY\_STATE view contains a data subset of the STV\_EXEC\_STATE table\.

 SVV\_QUERY\_STATE is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
-For more information, see [Visibility of Data in System Tables and Views](c_visibility-of-data.md)\.
+For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table Columns<a name="r_SVV_QUERY_STATE-table-columns"></a>